How To Secede From Belgium Without Really Trying

 Secession is in the air.
 Britain withdrew from the European Union, Scotland wants out of the U.K., Catalonia from Spain, and, wait for it, California from the U.S. Yes, the days of our country's states being united may soon come to an end.

 In fact, not only is California home to active secessionist and separatist movements, but so are Texas, Washington, Hawaii, Alaska, Vermont, and several other states.
 And with the degree to which our nation seems divided, one wonders if this isn't long overdue.

 This hour, we speak with legal experts and advocates about the growing calls for secession both here and abroad.
 Would nations be better off if they allowed their citizens to secede, forming smaller, more like-minded sovereign territories?
 Would the citizens be better off?
 And, to be quite frank, would any of this even be legal?

-- Erica Frankenberg - Professor of education and demography in the College of Education at Penn State University and co-author of several books including Educational Delusions?: Why Choice Can Deepen Inequality and How to Make Schools Fair
+- Erica Frankenberg - Professor of Education and Demography in the College of Education at the Penn State University and co-author of several books including Educational Delusions?: Why Choice Can Deepen Inequality and How to Make Schools Fair